Grant Aid Breakdown

 Figuring out how to pay for college can be a stressful task, but we’re here to help!
 The cost of community college is a fraction of what you’re likely to pay at a four-year institution – and with many scholarship opportunities as well as federal aid, community college is a clear choice for the budget-conscious student.

 The first step is filling out the FAFSA.
-While there are numerous guides on the subject, the most important step is to get started!
+Before you begin, check out the Federal Student Aid Office's Federal Student Aid Estimator, a tool to help provide an estimate of how much federal student aid you might be eligible to receive.
+Just remember, the results will not be 100% accurate until you actually file your FAFSA.
 The FAFSA form is easier than ever to fill out, either online at fafsa.gov or through the myStudentAid app available on the App Store (iOS) or Google Play (Android).
-The FAFSA form walks you through every step in a clear way, and if you have any questions, your chosen college’s financial aid department can often be a huge help!
+The FAFSA form clearly walks you through every step, and if you have any questions, your chosen college’s financial aid department can often be a huge help!

 I Applied for FAFSA, What's Next?